 5. Select the candidate to be elected by the congregation as Pastor or if thanking about a change in pastor who should you contact.

-CC Board of Directors Training
+BCC Board of Directors Training

 What is the “Duty” for Board Members?

-Revised
+Revised Pastor Ed Forsythe and Board of Directors

 The basics of understanding the legal obligations of Board members start with two classic phrases used over and over again when the legal issues surrounding Board service is discussed.
 These are a Duty of Care and a Duty of Loyalty.
 Everything you do as a Board member should be guided by these standards.